Codelab / Chapter 08 / Lesson Document

 If the input word is “Duck”, the continue tells Python to continue looping, back from the top, without going through the rest of the code.
 If we continue, we never reach the print() on line 7.

 If the input word is “Goose”, we hit the break and Python breaks out of the entire loop.
-If we have an infinite loop like while 1, we probably want to hit a break at some point.
+If we are using an infinite loop like while 1, we definitely want to hit a break at some point.
+The keywords continue and break can be used in any for or while loop to modify the control flow.

 Nested Loops: Loops, But More.